stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 Monitor OSD Interaction
 =======================

-Ceph OSD Daemons check each other's heartbeats and report to monitors periodically.
-Ceph can use default values in many cases.
+Stone OSD Daemons check each other's heartbeats and report to monitors periodically.
+Stone can use default values in many cases.
 However, if your network has latency issues, you may need to adopt longer intervals.
 See `Configuring Monitor/OSD Interaction`_ for a detailed discussion of heartbeats.